smjuni/Digital-Marketing---Non-Profit-Donation-Ecommerce-Transaction-Analysis/README.md

 # Digital-Marketing---Donation-Ecommerce-Transaction-Analysis
-A fusion of transactional and digital marketing data to identify and analyze marketing and purchasing trends.
+A fusion of transactional and digital marketing data used to identify and analyze marketing and purchasing trends to inform future marketing decisions.

  [Tableau Dashboard Link](https://public.tableau.com/app/profile/stephanie.m.juniper/viz/DigitalMarketingTransactionAnalysis/CreativePerformanceDashboard)